MCMaurer/mcmaurer.github.io/Photography/index.md

     title: "Subjectively Objective Submission"
     excerpt: "This is a series of images I submitted to [subjectively objective](https://subjectivelyobjective.com/)'s Investigations in Infrastructure book/gallery project.
 I had a photo accepted and published in the final book, [which you can buy here](https://subjectivelyobjective.com/product/investigations-in-infrastructure/).
 I think my submitted photos make for a small but cohesive collection in their own right."
 ---

+As a photographer, I am particularly interested in the following topics: non-landscape nature photography, urban landscape photography, the fuzzy edges where manmade structures impose into nature and nature imposes back, and toilets.
+I strongly value composition over narrative focus, and I find joy in the feeling of a beautiful photograph arranging itself before my eyes as I move my feet.

+I have had work featured in [Subjectively Objective](https://subjectivelyobjective.com/)'s books and gallery, and [Black Box Gallery](https://blackboxgallery.com/) in Portland.

 {% include feature_row type="left" %}